Open-Xchange-Frontend/shared-grunt-config/README.md

 Only useful to run in combination with the watch task, like `grunt connect watch`.
 See [serve](#serve) for a stand-alone version of this task.

+#### Activating a proxy server

+Sometimes, a production setup requires to have correct host names setup and be used to develop or debug against a system.
+In such cases, it is possible to activate a proxy server that will send certain requests through the MITM (appserver) proxy and proxy all other requests directly like *real* proxy servers (like squid) do.

+In `grunt/local.conf.json` just add an entry `"proxy": true` to start a proxy server at the default port (8080).
+Instead of `true`, a custom port number might be specified.

+Once the `connect:proxy` task is running, a browsers proxy settings might be configured to use `localhost:8080` as a proxy server for HTTP(S) traffic.

+Drawback: when using the proxy server, _livereload_ middleware can not be used, yet.
+A browser plugin for livereload would be needed in such cases, or reloads must be triggered manually.

 #### Using HTTPS

 To configure HTTPS protocol for the development server, switch to `"protocol": "https"` in `appserver` section of